stephenfeather/klipper-backup/README.md

 # Klipper-Backup 💾

-Backup of klipper config currently used. working to breakout parts into their own config files to make head swapping easier.
+Backup of klipper config currently used.
+Working to breakout parts into their own config files (think modular) to make head swapping easier.
+Any hardware that can live in its own config file resides in [printer_data/config/configs](https://github.com/stephenfeather/klipper-backup/tree/main/printer_data/config/configs).
+Sometimes a hardware component requires new or additional settings when used with a different head.
+Currently, only klipper is being backed up.

 ## Ender 3v2 with multiple heads